angr/angr-platforms/README.md

 The various components are designed to integrate seamlessly with the rest of angr, such that they are used automatically when needed.

-In this repository, we show off these new feature by extending angr to support the BrainFuck esoteric programming language.
+In this repository, we show off these new features by extending angr to support the BrainFuck esoteric programming language.

 Yep.
 Not joking.